Automated parking system: History

 The first driverless parking garage opened in 1951 in Washington, D.C., but was replaced with office space due to increasing land values.

 APS saw a spurt of interest in the U.S. in the late 1940s and 1950s with the Bowser, Pigeon Hole and Roto Park systems.
 In 1957, 74 Bowser, Pigeon Hole systems were installed, and some of these systems remain in operation.
 However, interest in APS in the U.S. waned due to frequent mechanical problems and long waiting times for patrons to retrieve their cars.
 In the United Kingdom, the Auto Stacker opened in 1961 in Woolwich, south east London, but proved equally difficult to operate.
 Interest in APS in the U.S. was renewed in the 1990s, and there were 25 major current and planned APS projects (representing nearly 6,000 parking spaces) in 2012.
 The first American robotic parking garage opened in 2002 in Hoboken, New Jersey.

 While interest in the APS in the U.S. languished until the 1990s, Europe, Asia and Central America had been installing more technically advanced APS since the 1970s.
 In the early 1990s, nearly 40,000 parking spaces were being built annually using the paternoster APS in Japan.
 In 2012, there are an estimated 1.6 million APS parking spaces in Japan.

 The ever-increasing scarcity of available urban land (urbanization) and increase of the number of cars in use (motorization) have combined with sustainability and other quality-of-life issues to renew interest in APS as alternatives to multi-storey car parks, on-street parking, and parking lots.

 Largest systems

 The largest Automated Parking Facility in the world is in Al Jahra, Kuwait, and provides 2,314 parking spaces.

 The world's fastest Automated Parking System is in Wolfsburg, Germany, with a retrieval time of 1 minute and 44 seconds.

-The largest APS in Europe is in Aarhus, Denmark, and provides 1,000 parking spaces via 20 car lifts.
+The largest APS in Europe is at Dokk1 in Aarhus, Denmark, and provides 1,000 parking spaces via 20 car lifts.